Turkey launches military offensive in northern Syria | DW | 09.10.2019

 Several large explosions were reported in the Syrian town of Ras al-Ayn, across the border from the Turkish city of Ceylanpinar, as the operation began Wednesday.

-Kurdish militia reported thousands of people fled the town and there was a "huge panic" as the attack began.
+Kurdish militia reported there was a "huge panic" as thousands of people fled the town when the attack began.

 Turkish state-run news also reported Turkish artillery shelling suspected Syrian Kurdish positions in the town of Tal Abyad, around 100 kilometers (60 miles) to the west.